pdjr-modules/NOP100/firmware/README.md

 the pre-set address.

-If a value is entered without a preceeding address then the entered value is stored at address 0 becoming the modules new instance number.
+If a value is entered without a preceeding address then the entered value is stored at address 1 becoming the module's new instance number.

 Storage locations with an address greater than or equal to two are intended for application configuration and the required protocol is